Online casino legal vs illegal: The ANJ guide to playing safely in France

 Criminal penalties for illegal operators

-Player liability: Do they risk prosecution?
+Player liability: do they risk prosecution?

 To bypass the banking restrictions mentioned by the regulator, switch to modern casinos with instant crypto payments.

-About this article - Authorship & Liability
+About this article - Writing & responsibility

-Author: Sarah Weber - Casino Tester & Bonus Analyst Verified by: Dr. Markus Hoffmann - Senior iGaming Compliance Analyst Last Updated: 2026-07-02.
+Verified by: Dr. Markus Hoffmann - Senior iGaming compliance analyst

 About the author